 - Send leftover taco meat along with non-GMO tortilla chips for “nacho scoops.”

 - Leftovers like soup and chili can go straight into the lunchbox if your kids will eat them cold (like mine will).
-If not, heat them in the morning and send them in one of these.
+If not, heat them in the morning and send them in a Thermos.

 Stock Your Pantry